 Enrollment can be done 12 months after the date stated on the acceptance letter.
 Reapplication is needed otherwise.

 - Radiation Therapy

-Apply to TESU’s AS in Nuclear Engineering Technology program and get your career on the right track!
+Apply to TESU’s AS in Nuclear Engineering Technology program.
+Nuclear Technicians can get their careers started off on the right track with this program!

 Three Rivers Community College

 TRCC’s 68-credit AS in Nuclear Engineering Technology program is considered the best in the region, a fact that makes it popular among aspiring nuclear technicians.
 Students learn in three ways – through classroom instruction, laboratory exercises, and simulator instruction.
 The multi-pronged approach means that students acquire theoretical knowledge and practical skills resulting in their high employment competitiveness.

 The effective and efficient operations of nuclear power plants are at the heart of the curriculum.
 Students then learn about electrical circuits and machines, fluid mechanics, and nuclear materials science.
 These courses establish the foundational knowledge on which the laboratory and simulation components are based.

 The laboratory components include multiple courses in nuclear instruments and control and thermal sciences.
 Students also engage in multiple nuclear simulation courses and discuss a wide range of nuclear topics.

 Hands-on experience is gained through 12-week coop employment during the summer term.
 The college has a partnership with Dominion Nuclear Connecticut Millstone Power Station for this purpose.
 The partnership also comes with a scholarship program where up to 16 two-year, full-ride scholarships are awarded every year.
 The scholarship includes full tuition and fee coverage, book allowance, and a monthly stipend.